-• The student's advisor and committee will evaluate the written report and the oral presentation.

-- Grading of the entire research project (written report and oral presentation) will occur at the oral presentation and will be as High Pass, Pass, or Retake.
-The student's advisor and committee will complete a Report of First Year Research Project form at the oral presentation and submit the form to the NACS office. - Students who receive a Retake will have 6 weeks to complete any required work on the written report and give the oral presentation a second time.
+- The student's advisor and committee will evaluate the written report and the oral presentation. - Grading of the entire research project (written report and oral presentation) will occur at the oral presentation and will be as High Pass, Pass, or Retake.
+The student's advisor and committee will complete a Report of First Year Research Project form at the oral presentation and submit the form to the NACS office.
+Each committee member will also complete a Feedback Form.
+The advisor will submit all Feedback Forms to the NACS office. - Students who receive a Retake will have 6 weeks to complete any required work on the written report and give the oral presentation a second time.
 Grading of the retake will take place at the second oral presentation and will be as High Pass, Pass, or Fail. - If the student fails the retake, the student will not be permitted to continue in the Ph.D. program.
 The program's director, the graduate director, and the student's advisor will discuss the possibility of the student completing a terminal master's degree.
 The student can appeal the outcome of a grade of Fail of the retake to the Graduate Director.